Log Cabin Republicans: 2024 presidential election

 In April 2024, Melania Trump was the guest of honor at a Log Cabin Republicans fundraiser in Mar-a-Lago, raising over $1 million according to organizers.
 This launched the Log Cabin "Road to Victory" program to reach voters in swing states and marked a rare appearance by Melania Trump at a political event.
 In July, she hosted a second LCR fundraiser at Trump Tower, raising $1.4 million.
 For the April appearance, Trump was paid $237,500 but the Log Cabin Republicans denied that they made the payment.
-An anonymous source told CNN that former first Trump Administration official Ric Grenell made the payment.
+An anonymous source told CNN that former first Trump administration official Richard Grenell made the payment.
 As of September 2024, it was not known if Trump was paid for the July appearance.

 A fundraising event organized by Log Cabin Republicans was held on October 22, 2024, in Charlotte, North Carolina—a state considered to be one of the battleground states in the 2024 election.
 The event was promoted as supporting the LGBT community within the Trump campaign.
 However, reports following the event indicated that there were no rainbow flags present, a symbol of the LGBT community that is normally prominent in events in support of it.
 Speakers at the event rejected calls for equality as "victim mentality", and instead insisted that the LGBT community has already reached equality.
-Headliners at the event included Richard Grenell, who was the first openly gay person to serve in the Cabinet, as well as Lara Trump.
+Headliners at the event included Grenell and Lara Trump.

 NBC exit polls found that 13% of LGBT voters chose Trump.